cfshi/coronavirus/MREB.app.md

 We will provide a link where participants can follow our bulletins about our research publications and posts about what we learn from the data (independent of filling out the survey).

-__CS__ I was thinking of listing a link (e.g., github) on the Weebly page for whoever is intested in the study, instead of having them signing pu.
-WDYT?

 # 16.10.1 Describe: